eli-pavlov/helm-wordpress-mariadb/README.md

   ---
     **values.yaml:** Default configuration values for the Helm chart.

-    **secret.yaml:** Configuration file for storing MySQL database password as a Kubernetes secret, the password stored in Base64 format.
+    **secret.yaml:** Configuration file for storing MySQL database password as a Kubernetes secret, the password is stored in Base64 format.

     **NOTES.txt:** File with instructions to be shown after deployment.